Bachelor of Information Systems / Bachelor of Arts

 2016 commencing International and full fee paying postgraduate domestic students

 Your course tuition fees are calculated based on the course you study.
 The following rates apply:

 |Commonwealth Supported Place (indicative)*||Domestic Fee Paying||International Fee Paying|

 The rates shown are based on 1 Equivalent Full Time Study Load (EFTSL) or 8 credit points.
 If your study load for the year is less than or more than 1 EFTSL your fees will be adjusted accordingly.
 Each unit you study has an EFTSL value.
 You can multiple the course price by the EFSTL value of all units you are enrolled in to determine the unit price.

 * The Commonwealth Supported Place (CSP) course rates shown are indicative course fees.
 CSP fees are indicative because they are calculated based on your unit selection.
 They should be used as a guide only.
 The 2016 CSP course fees may change if the Commonwealth Government's proposed fee deregulation and reforms legislation is passed.

-The 16 credit points studied within the Bachelor of Information Systems must include the 16 credit points of core units, excluding MWL312.
+The 16 credit points from the Bachelor of Information Systems include:-

 To assist you in following the course rules: